weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 This module is enabled and pre-configured on Weaviate Cloud Services.
 :::

-### Configuration file
+### Docker Compose file

-To use `text2vec-cohere`, you must enable it in your configuration file.
-You can do so manually, or create one using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator) in the case of Docker-Compose.
+To use `text2vec-cohere`, you must enable it in your Docker Compose file (`docker-compose.yml`).
+You can do so manually, or create one using the [Weaviate configuration tool](/developers/weaviate/installation/docker-compose.md#configurator).

 #### Parameters